Border appears calm after lifting of pandemic asylum restrictions

 After talking with many migrants, she said they are willing to follow the pathway created by the federal government, but there is also fear about deportation and possible criminal penalties for people who cross the border illegally.

-The lull comes after days in which large numbers of migrants crossed the border in hopes of being allowed to stay in the United States before the Title 42 restrictions expired.
+The lull in border crossings comes after days in which large numbers of migrants crossed in hopes of being allowed to stay in the United States before the Title 42 restrictions expired.

 Farther west, hundreds of migrants, mostly families, sat in two dozen rows between the border walls between San Diego and Tijuana, Mexico, as Border Patrol agents walked among them and selected who would be allowed to leave to be processed.
 When some got up with them, those left behind cheered.